1.3.3 The bidirectional thermodynamics.

 In the experiment E, the seeds reveal they can decrease their entropy, with no degradation of energy, at the end of the cumulative-dissipative cycle, using their angular movement relative to other matter, if said movement is accompanied by coherent heat exchanges.

-Indeed, when seeds are going to increase their movement relative to other matter, at one of the critical angular velocity values, and are, at the same time, accumulating heat, it is in the cumulative phase.
+Indeed, when the angular motion between the seeds and the other matter is increasing, and this motion is at one of the critical angular velocities, and at the same time the seeds are accumulating heat, they are in the cumulative phase.

-Instead, when the seeds are going to decrease their angular movement with respect to other matter, at one of the values of critical angular velocity, and are, at the same time, dissipating heat, they are in the dissipative phase.
+When, on the other hand, the angular motion between the seeds and the other matter is decreasing, and this motion is at one of the critical angular velocities, and at the same time the seeds are dissipating heat, they are in the dissipative phase.

 A consequent force due to movement.